wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-customize/includes/1-powerapps-customize.md

 In a previous unit, you looked more closely at the Flooring Estimates app and explored it to get a better understanding of how three-screen apps are built.
-Although the app that Microsoft PowerApps generated is useful, you'll often want to customize an app after it's generated.
+Apps that Microsoft PowerApps generates are useful, but you'll often want to customize an app after it's generated.

 In this unit, we'll walk you through some basic changes for each screen in the app.
-There's a lot more you can do to customize an app, but the best way to start learning is to take any app that you've generated from a list (for example, a Microsoft Excel file) and see how you can customize it.
+You can do a lot more to customize an app, but the best way to start learning is to take any app that you've generated from a list (for example, a Microsoft Excel file) and see how you can customize it.

 ## Browse screen
 We'll start on the browse screen.
 The app currently contains an image for each product, but the layout could be better.
 Let's work on that.